 The Lawson-style sofa is a more comfortable version of the Tuxedo sofa design.
 Named after Thomas Lawson, an American financial broker, it dates back to the early 20th century.
 The demarcating feature of a Lawson-style sofa is that the cushions that form its back are separate from the main structure.

 In the simplest terms, its unique design makes the Lawson-style sofa uber comfortable.
-With this sofa design for hall and common areas, you can use different coloured or patterned cushions for visual effect.
+You can use different coloured or patterned cushions for visual effect.

 With a sofa like this, you’ll never run out of seating space while hosting guests

 Sectional sofas were used as far back as the Victorian age.
-However, in its modern form, this sofa design for hall interiors has made an appearance since the 1950s.
+However, in its modern design form, this modern sofa design for hall interiors has made an appearance since the 1950s.

-A sectional sofa design is nothing but a combination of multiple pieces of sofas.
-Typically, the arrangement has three or five pieces that are fixed together to form a large sofa in an ‘L’ or ‘U’ shape.
+A sectional sofa is nothing but a combination of multiple pieces of sofas.
+Typically, the arrangement will have three or five pieces that join together to form a large sofa in an ‘L’ or ‘U’ shape.

 These sofas are perfect for large living rooms where you need to segregate space.
 What’s more, they’re also one of the latest sofa design styles you’d find in most modern homes.